I Was Given Probation. Now What?

 If, however, the sentence given at the original sentencing hearing was imposed and stayed for probation, then that sentence must be given to the defendant.
 For example, if at the original sentencing hearing the judge sentenced the defendant to 9 months in the house of corrections, imposed and stayed for two years of probation, and that probation is revoked, then the defendant must be sentenced to 9 months in the house of corrections.
 The judge does not have any leeway as to what the sentence should be.

-Keep in mind, a defendant needs to have an experienced attorney with him or her every step of the way.
+With so much on the line, a defendant really needs to have an experienced attorney with him or her every step of the way.
 Whether you’ve been convicted of misdemeanor battery or a first offense OWI, having an advocate on your side is essential to getting your penalties reduced as much as possible.